hacksu/express-guestbook/readme.md

 One of the things we were prompted for was our entry point: `entry point: (index.js) `.
 This means our app's main logic should start in a file called `index.js` (unless you chose to rename it.)
 So let's open a text editor and create that file, and save it to that folder.

-Finally, we need to install Electron for our app.
+Finally, we need to install Express for our app.
 In the command line, type:
 ```
 npm install express --save
  # The --save flag is optional, but good if you want others to be able to download and use
  # your app.
 ```

-## 🚦Coding in Electron 🚦
+## 🚦Coding in Express 🚦

-Open up `index.js` and let's start coding some Electron!
+Open up `index.js` and let's start coding some
+!
 You can skip any commented lines, of course.

 ```
 // This gives us access to the 'express' npm package we installed: